Chronic inflammatory demyelinating polyradiculoneuropathy

 Although the entire neuraxis is susceptible, the most common neurologic complications of HIV-1 involve the peripheral nervous system.
 In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and ALS-like motor neuropathy.
 With the advent of highly active antiretroviral therapy (HAART), the incidence of most neurologic complications has declined; however, the incidence of peripheral neuropathy has increased, with distal sensory polyneuropathy and antiretroviral toxic neuropathy being the most frequently reported forms.
 Abnormalities in calcium/calmodulin-dependent protein kinase (CAMKK2) gene predispose HIV-associated distal sensory peripheral neuropathy.
 Volumetric assessment of brain has revealed that atrophied posterior cingulate cortex is associated with neuropathic pain.
+A functional magnetic resonance imaging-based study revealed a role of increased anterior insula activation in the pathogenesis of HIV neuropathic pain.
+Changes in the spectrum of gut microbiota are also thought to play a role in the pathogenesis of HIV neuropathic pain.
 Neuropathic pain is a disabling complication for which no satisfactory treatment is currently available.
 A Cochrane review failed to demonstrate efficacy of pregabalin in HIV neuropathy.
 Substantial reduction in the prevalence of distal sensory peripheral neuropathy takes place following combination antiretroviral treatment in treatment-naïve people with HIV.
 In this update, the author reviews the latest findings on the clinical presentation, management, and pathogenesis of these and other peripheral nerve complications of HIV-1 infection.

 • Peripheral nerve complications are one the most common neurologic complication of HIV infection.